jfqd/redmine_email_login/README.md

 ## Compatibility

-The latest version of this plugin was tested with Redmine 4.0.5.
+The latest version of this plugin was tested with Redmine 4.2.3.

+* A version for Redmine 4.0.x is tagged with [v4.0](https://github.com/jfqd/redmine_email_login/releases/tag/v4.0 "plugin version for Redmine 4.0.x")
 * A version for Redmine 2.5.x is tagged with [v2.5](https://github.com/jfqd/redmine_email_login/releases/tag/v2.5 "plugin version for Redmine 2.5.x")
 * A version for Redmine 2.3.x is tagged with [v2.3](https://github.com/jfqd/redmine_email_login/releases/tag/v2.3 "plugin version for Redmine 2.3.x")